 Her name Sarastus means literally “Dawn” but is also the Finnish name chosen for sailing ship Dawn Treader in Chronicles of Narnia which is a classic of British children’s literature.
 One of the motivations for the name was to remind of her British origin.

-Sarastus has proven to be a dependable vessel on our trips in the Finnish lakes and archipelagoes.
-My family of five fits in the boat quite well, and there are many different sitting positions available.
+Sarastus has proven to be a versatile and dependable vessel on our trips in the Finnish lakes and archipelagoes.
+Our family of five fits in the boat relatively well, and despite of her size the boat has several sitting places to choose from.

 |Material||plywood (Brazilian mahogany)|